SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 <a name="token-settings"></a>

-#### Token and cookie settings
+#### Token Generation with OAI-Secure

-OAI-Secure is based on JWT stored in a browser cookie.
-The lifespan for both, token and cookie, is configurable by tenant options belonging to the category `oauth.internal`.
+OAI-Secure is based primarily on JWT stored in a browser cookie.
+It can be also used to generate JWT in response body.
+The lifespan of the tokens and the cookie is configurable by tenant options belonging to the category `oauth.internal`.

-##### Token settings
+##### Lifespan configuration of JWT stored in Cookie

-The default token validity time is two weeks.
+JWT tokens stored in the browser cookie have a default validity time of two weeks.
 This can be changed with tenant options:
  - category: `oauth.internal`;
  - key: `basic-token.lifespan.seconds`;

 The minimum allowed value is 5 minutes.

-##### Cookies settings
+##### Lifespan configuration of cookies

-Cookies used to store a token in a browser have their own validity time that can be changed with tenant options:
+Cookies used to store a JWT token in a browser have their own validity time that can be changed with tenant options:
 - category: `oauth.internal`;
 - key: `basic-user.cookie.lifespan.seconds`;

 The default value is two weeks.
 It can also be set to any negative value so that the cookie will be deleted when the user closes the browser.

+##### Lifespan configuration of JWT in response body

+The lifespan of JWT tokens generated in response body is configured with the following tenant options:
+- category: `oauth.internal`;
+- key: `body-token.lifespan.seconds`;

 Refer to the [Tenant API](https://{{< domain-c8y >}}/api/{{< c8y-current-version >}}/#tag/Tenant-API) in the {{< openapi >}} for more details.